 If you have settled status and received a link and access code from the British authorities to access confirmation of this, please use your access details to visit the site, print out the confirmation and add it to your application documentation.
 This printout does not need to be certified.

 You can have your copies certified by one of our Honorary Consuls or by a notary public.
-Copies may not be certified by anyone else.
-If you do currently not have the possibility to have your copies certified, please prepare the application documentation with plain copies.
-Please then send your application documentation by post to:
+Please then send your complete application documentation by post to:

 Legal and Consular Section